Dakhzx/minimal-starter-dots/README.md

 The themes are incompleate because they are meant to be coustomised totally by you.
 Path to themes = config/mythemes/

+## NOTE
+The waybar configs and css are named as their theme so u can pair the waybar config and css with the right wallpaper for best asthetics and there are extra minimal wallpapers in the folder.

+There are more than 2 styles of waybar so I strongly recommend launching waybar with -c and -s to tell the jsonc and css file so waybar can load from that file.

+## Screenshots
+For now there are no screenshtos because for a reason my hyprland got reset after posting these dots but trust the themes and waybar configs u will love it.

 ## Required dependencies
 1. Rofi- for app launching
 2. Waybar- as default bar